aolney/ct-modular-book/docs/11-com-mod-generators.md

 For example, 2:7 is in normal form because $M \ge 2C$, but it is not 1:N, so it is inharmonic.

 Keyboard tracking with FM requires additional effort relative to AM/RM because the modulation index, $\Delta F/M_f$, depends on the frequency of the modulator.
-Without accounting for this, timbre would change as notes were played across the keyboard.
+Without accounting for this, timbre will change as notes were played across the keyboard.
-Any solution to this problem will increase the $\Delta F$ as $M_f$ increases so that  $\Delta F/M_f$ stays constant.
+Any solution to this problem will proportionally increase $\Delta F$ as $M_f$ increases so that  $\Delta F/M_f$ stays constant.
 One simple approach is to use the V/Oct from the keyboard to control the attenuverter/polarizer affecting the strength of the modulator.
-As long as the calibration of the attenuverter/polarizer doubles the strength of $\Delta F$ for each volt, the shared V/Oct single will keep the modulation index constant as $M_f$ changes.
+As long as the calibration of the attenuverter/polarizer doubles the strength of $\Delta F$ for each volt, the shared V/Oct signal will keep the modulation index constant as $M_f$ changes.

+**TODO: sum things up here; e.g. this is the baseline FM.
+It is very nuanced which explains why it was first implemented digitally.
+Something about operators?**
 <!-- **template** -->

 <!-- - How are sideband frequency and amplitude calculated -->